mozilla-services/docs/source/storage/apis-2.0.rst

 * The **application/whoisi** output format has been removed.

-* The *X-If-Modified-Since* header has been added.
+* The *X-If-Modified-Since* header has been added and can be used on all GET requests.

 * The previously-undocumented *X-Weave-Quota-Remaining* header has been documented, after removing the "Weave" prefix.